JeremyHi/Personal-Projects/README.md

 ### **Ethereum_Twitter**

   - Currently houses the Python files in which my @Current_ETH Twitter account performs rudimentary coin analysis on price of Ethereum, then tweets information about said coin.
+  - Every 30 minutes scans for news/exciting information about ethereum and tweets the link.
-  - Performs hourly, twelve hour, and under construction websocket analysis of Ethereum.
+  - Performs half hour, hourly, twelve hour analysis of Ethereum.

 ### **Scrapy**